MrOrnithorynque/Maze_Generator_and_Solver/README.md

 #
 # Reminder
-This project was made on linux with Ncurses library (I'm working on a little more enjoyable experience to watch the program working). be sure that you have downlaoded the library before anything : https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/
+This project was made on linux with Ncurses library (I'm working on a little more enjoyable experience to watch the program working). be sure that you have downloaded the library before anything : https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/